kmcconeghy/R-Methods/docs/01-vcovHC.md

 ## 5     1     5 -0.0014262  0.9146864
 ## 6     1     6 -1.2127370 -1.4246860
 ```
   This data represents financial information by year on a group of firms.
-We use this as a benchmark because several other online posts/bloggers compare this data using different specifications and software (@peterson2009).
+We use this as a benchmark because several other online posts/bloggers compare this data using different specifications and software.@peterson2009

 The expected results we will recreate are given here:
 http://www.kellogg.northwestern.edu/faculty/petersen/htm/papers/se/test_data.htm

-## Standard Least Squares with homoskedasctic standard errors
+## Standard Errors under iid

 ```r
 m1 <- lm(y ~ x, data = df)